Kevinjeet/qlink/journals/Avisha.md

 I got the delete thing to work!
 I procrastinated but I finished it and it feels great

 FastApi is so much simpler to learn once you start!

+## May 22, 2023

+Today, we worked on:

+* Authentication

+We were able to get the sign in and sign up to work for our backend with the help of SEIRS.
+Curtis auth videos helped a lot.

+Tomorrow it'll be more auth stuff.